EvictionLab/eviction-lab-website/content/updates/research/how-exclusionary-zoning-worsens-poverty-across-city-limits/index.md

 In this research, I compare impoverished communities in metropolitan regions with exclusionary zoning policies to similarly impoverished communities in regions with less-strict zoning regulations.
 Imagine two similar, high-poverty neighborhoods.
 One neighborhood is subject to exclusionary zoning, either in its own municipality or in the municipalities that surround it.
 The other is in a place with less restrictive zoning regulations, allowing for easier development.
 Both neighborhoods have high poverty rates, but do these differences in zoning lead to higher housing costs and more housing precarity in the first sort of neighborhood than in the second?

-The first step in answering this question was measuring zoning and changes in regulations over time.
+The first step in answering this question was measuring zoning regulations over time.
 I combine the {{< smartlink "National Zoning and Land Use Database" "https://evictionlab.org/national-zoning-and-land-use-database/" >}} and earlier zoning and land use survey data so that I have land use information in two periods: from 2003-2006 and again from 2018-2022.
 For these same time periods, I construct measures of material hardship in poor neighborhoods, including rent, property values, households experiencing rent burden, and availability of low-cost housing.

 The data allow me to identify metro areas with highly restrictive zoning ordinances like Trenton-Princeton and Milwaukee, both displayed below.
-I also find metro areas with much less restrictive regulations, places like San Antonio and Pittsburgh, also displayed below.
-These findings alone are noteworthy because metro areas like Milwaukee are typically not thought of as highly-restrictive metro areas relative to much higher cost metro areas like San Francisco and New York.
-Moreover, even relatively less restrictive regions like Pittsburgh still feature pockets of restrictive zoning.
+I also find metro areas with less restrictive regulations, areas like San Antonio and Pittsburgh, also displayed below.
+These findings alone are noteworthy because metro areas like Milwaukee are typically not thought of as highly-restrictive relative to much higher cost metro areas like San Francisco and New York.
+Moreover, even relatively less restrictive metro areas like Pittsburgh still feature pockets of restrictive zoning.
 This research helps illustrate that exclusionary zoning is more prevalent than many realize.

 </div>